collective/sc.social.like/sc/social/like/README.txt

         ...
         eggs =
             sc.social.like

-If another package depends on the sc.social.like egg or includes its zcml directly you do not need to specify anything in the buildout configuration: buildout will detect this automatically.

 After updating the configuration you need to run the ''bin/buildout'', which will take care of updating your system.